taw00/manuscript-css/v5.0/examples/example-poem.md

 of poems without a title page or table of contents.
 Each page has a page header and facts, as well as a title, and then the poem.

-- no title-page stuff: the opening .m-page-header and .m-title
+- no title-page stuff
-- the poem with its own page-header and line-count
+- the poem with its own contact, title, and count
 - citation scene, for show